Emil Omert

 Emil Omert (15 January 1918 – 24 April 1944) was a German Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
 Omert claimed 70 aerial victories in over 700 missions, including 125 fighter-bomber and ground attack mission.
 He also claimed 25 aircraft destroyed on the ground.
 Emil Omert was awarded the Knight's Cross on 19 March 1942 for 50 victories.
 The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.

 Career

-Omert was bon on 15 January 1918 in Ginolfs, present-day part of Oberelsbach, at the time in the Kingdom of Bavaria within the German Empire.
+Omert was born on 15 January 1918 in Ginolfs, present-day part of Oberelsbach, at the time in the Kingdom of Bavaria within the German Empire.
 Following flight training, he was posted to the II.
 Gruppe (2nd group) of Jagdgeschwader 3 (JG 3—3rd Fighter Wing) on 1 February 1940.
 He was then transferred to the 4.
-Staffel (4th squadron) of Jagdgeschwader 2 "Richthofen" (JG 2—2nd Fighter Wing) before he was again transferred to 8.
-Staffel of Jagdgeschwader 77 (JG 77—77th Fighter Wing) in late 1940.
+Staffel (4th squadron) of Jagdgeschwader 2 "Richthofen" (JG 2—2nd Fighter Wing).

+On 23 March 1940, Omert was promoted to Leutnant (second lieutenant).
+Two days later, he was posted to II.
+Gruppe of Jagdggruppe 186 (II./186—186th Fighter Group).
+This group, also known as the Trägerjagdgruppe (Carrier Fighter Group), was destined to be stationed on the aircraft carrier Graf Zeppelin which was never completed.
+II./186 (T) initially consisted of two squadrons, 4./186 (T) equipped with the Junkers Ju 87 dive bomber, and 6./186 (T).

+World War II

+World War II in Europe had begun on Friday, 1 September 1939, when German forces invaded Poland.
+Following the decision by Adolf Hitler to halt work on the aircraft carrier Graf Zeppelin, II./186 (T) was redesignated and became the III.
+Gruppe of Jagdgeschwader 77 (JG 77—77th Fighter Wing).
+In consequence, Omert's Staffel 6./186 (T) became the 9.
+Staffel of JG 77 which was headed by Oberleutnant Lorenz Weber.
+A week later, III.
+Gruppe was withdrawn from this theater of operations and relocated to Döberitz where it was tasked with fighter protection of Berlin.
+In November, JG 77 was ordered to the English Channel to continue fighting the Royal Air Force (RAF) in the aftermath of the Battle of Britain.
+8. Staffel moved to an airfield at Cherbourg-en-Cotentin on 30 November.

+In preparation for Operation Marita, the German invasion of Greece, III.
+Gruppe of JG 77 was moved to Deta in western Romania on 4 April 1941.
+Two days later, German forces launched the invasion of Yugoslavia.
+That day, Omert claimed his first aerial victory on a mission to Belgrad.